yodigi7/hide-and-seek-server/README.md

 # Hide and Seek Server

 This is the server implementation.
-Currently it is only setup for
+Currently it is only setup for one game to run at a time.
+Will need to split it out to make it able to run multiple at a time.

 ## Developing